infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 </Note>

-See related <PropLink name="onEditAccepted" /> callback prop.
+This callback prop has almost the same signature as the <PropLink name="onEditAccepted" /> callback prop.
+The only difference is that the argument passed to the function also contains an `error` property, with a reference to the error that caused the edit to be rejected.

 </Prop>